vitagroup-ps/deployment-ttp/docker/ttp/ABOUT_gPAS.md

 ![context](https://user-images.githubusercontent.com/12081369/49164566-a5794200-f32f-11e8-8d3a-96244ea00832.png)

-Current Docker-Version of gPAS: 2025.1.1 (Juli 2025)<br/>
+Current Docker-Version of gPAS: 2025.1.2 (Sep 2025)<br/>
-Current Docker-Version of TTP-FHIR-Gateway: 2025.1.0 (June 2025), Details from [ReleaseNotes](https://www.ths-greifswald.de/ttpfhirgw/releasenotes/2025-1-0)
+Current Docker-Version of TTP-FHIR-Gateway: 2025.1.1 (Sept 2025), Details from [ReleaseNotes](https://www.ths-greifswald.de/ttpfhirgw/releasenotes/2025-1-1)

 # About #
 Large research networks, the implementation of clinical-epidemiological studies, but also the establishment